rl-institut/smooth/doc/source/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-SMOOTH stands for "Simulation Model for Optimized Operation and Topology of Hybrid energy systems"
+SMOOTH stands for "Simulation Model for Optimized Operation and Topology of Hybrid energy systems", and this
+tool serves to minimise costs and maximise the sustainability of dynamic energy systems.
+The key features
+of SMOOTH are:

+* The real world energy system is reduced to its relevant components
+* Detailed modelling of components including:

+  * Non-linear component behaviour
+  * State-dependant component behaviour
+  * Tracking arbitrary states of component

+* Stepwise simulation without using perfect foresight
+* Parameter optimization possible in combination with a genetic algorithm

 .. contents::